DarkMatters0/CardPrediction/README.md

 ### 1. **Frontend (UI)**
 - A simple HTML form lets users upload an image of a playing card.
 - The form sends a POST request to the Django backend with the uploaded image file.
-- After submission, the page reloads and displays the predicted card label directly below the form using Django template rendering.
+- After submission, the page reloads and shows the predicted card label in a popup alert using JavaScript.